Helpful Gardening Tips

 It requires very little maintenance, which makes it popular with new and expert gardeners alike.
 The spring-blooming Spiraea Bush is a deciduous shrub that blooms delicate, snow-white flowers that cover its curved branches entirely.
 The branches' icicle shape, when covered in spring's white clusters, almost look snow-covered, offering a unique addition to any outdoor area.
 Summer-blooming varieties are just as beautiful with their red and pink flowers.
 Spiraea Bushes will grow up to 6 feet tall and can be used as a hedge or border, or just as a gorgeous centerpiece.

-Just like the name says Pink Spiraea has beautiful little pink flowers that cascade throughout the bush and are just lovely when placed around a canopy gazebo in a garden.
+Pink Spiraea has beautiful little pink flowers that cascade throughout the bush and are just lovely when placed around a canopy gazebo in a garden.

 There are different variations of the pink spirea with some of them offering a splash of little white flowers mixed in although all variations have delicate foliage.
 It has been stated time and time again that in all actuality the pink spirea offers some of the most visually appealing flowers that any spirea shrubs have to offer.
 Blooming in late spring to early summer the pink spirea can bring life and beauty to your landscape long after the first spring bloomers have flourished.